Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some other disease.

 Addison disease can start at any age and affects males and females about equally.
-In 70% of people with Addison disease, the cause is not precisely known, but the adrenal glands are affected by an autoimmune reaction in which the body’s immune system attacks and destroys the adrenal cortex.
+In 70% of people with Addison disease, the cause is not precisely known, but the adrenal glands are affected by an autoimmune reaction in which the body’s immune system attacks and destroys the adrenal cortex (the outer part of the gland, which is distinct from the adrenal medulla, the inner part which produces different hormones).
 In the other 30%, the adrenal glands are destroyed by cancer, an infection such as tuberculosis, or another identifiable disease.
-In infants and children, Addison disease may be due to a genetic abnormality of the adrenal glands.
+In infants and children, Addison disease may be due to a genetic abnormality of the adrenal glands (see Congenital adrenal hyperplasia).

-When the adrenal glands are destroyed by infection or cancer, the adrenal medulla and thus the source of epinephrine is lost.
+When the adrenal glands are destroyed by infection or cancer, the adrenal medulla, and thus the source of epinephrine, is also lost.
 However, this loss does not cause symptoms.

 A deficiency of aldosterone in particular causes the body to excrete large amounts of sodium and retain potassium, leading to low levels of sodium and high levels of potassium in the blood.
-The kidneys are not able to retain sodium easily, so when a person with Addison disease drinks too much water or loses too much sodium, the level of sodium in the blood falls, and the person becomes dehydrated.
+The kidneys are not able to retain sodium easily, so when a person with Addison disease loses too much sodium, the level of sodium in the blood falls, and the person becomes dehydrated.
 Severe dehydration and a low sodium level reduce blood volume and can lead to shock.

 People with Addison disease are not able to produce additional corticosteroids when they are stressed.
 They therefore are susceptible to serious symptoms and complications when confronted with illness, extreme fatigue, severe injury, surgery, or, possibly, severe psychologic stress.

-In Addison disease, the pituitary gland produces more corticotropin in an attempt to stimulate the adrenal glands.
+In Addison disease, the pituitary gland produces more corticotropin (also known as adrenocorticotropic hormone or ACTH) in an attempt to stimulate the adrenal glands.
 Corticotropin also stimulates melanin production, so the skin and the lining of the mouth often develop a dark pigmentation.

 Soon after developing Addison disease, a person feels weak, tired, and dizzy when standing up after sitting or lying down.
 These problems may develop gradually and insidiously.
 People with Addison disease develop patches of dark skin.
 The darkness may seem like tanning, but it appears on areas not even exposed to the sun.
 Even people with dark skin can develop excessive pigmentation, although the change may be harder to recognize.
 Black freckles may develop over the forehead, face, and shoulders, and a bluish black discoloration may develop around the nipples, lips, mouth, rectum, scrotum, or vagina.